 Plantains are a starchy, unsweet variety of banana that are inedible raw and must be cooked before eating.
 Most are larger and slightly more angular in shape than ‘sweet’ bananas.
 They can be green, yellow, pink or very dark in colour depending on their variety and ripeness.

-More recipes using plantain
+More plantain recipes

 Some supermarkets sell plantains; they’re also sold in ethnic markets.